TempoPFN: Synthetic Pre-training of Linear RNNs for Zero-shot Time Series Forecasting

-\textbf{Quantitative Results.} We evaluate \methodname{} on the Gift-Eval benchmark, a comprehensive zero-shot forecasting suite covering diverse real-world datasets across domains and horizons. \methodname{} surpasses probabilistic performance of TabPFN-TS, the strongest synthetic-only baseline, with an overall CRPS of 0.537 (vs. 0.544).
+\textbf{Quantitative Results.} We evaluate \methodname{} on the Gift-Eval benchmark~\citep{aksu2024gifteval}, a comprehensive zero-shot forecasting suite covering 23 diverse real-world datasets across domains and horizons. \methodname{} surpasses probabilistic performance of TabPFN-TS, the strongest synthetic-only baseline, with an overall CRPS of 0.537 (vs. 0.544).
 Its point-forecast accuracy is competitive, though slightly lower, with an overall MASE of 0.797 (vs. 0.771).
 Remarkably, despite relying solely on synthetic training data, \methodname{} matches or exceeds several leading models trained on real-data, including Chronos Bolt B (0.574/0.808), TimesFM 2.0 (0.550/0.758), and YingLong 50m (0.567/0.822), ranking 6th overall in CRPS and 5th in MASE.
 Figure~\ref{fig:performance_comparison} summarizes these quantitative comparisons against state-of-the-art baselines.

 \textbf{Qualitative Results.} \Cref{fig:qualitative_results_excerpt} shows forecasting results on representative Gift-Eval series with varying temporal patterns (see~\Cref{appfig:qualitative} for additional results).
 All models capture key trends and seasonality, but \methodname{} produces coherent predictive distributions without artifacts.
 Compared to TabPFN-TS, \methodname{} generates smoother uncertainty bounds while maintaining competitive point forecasts.
-This is likely a result of TabPFN-TS predicting all future time-steps in isolation while our architecture allows future time-steps to communicate.
-In many longer predictions made by TiRex (e.g. bizitops service), we find high frequency artifacts in the prediction of the quantiles which we hypothesize to be a result of the windowing done by TiRex which compresses the time-series into chunks of size 32 before applying the model and later upprojects them back to the original resolution.
+This is likely because TabPFN-TS predicts all future time steps in isolation, whereas our architecture allows future time steps to communicate.
+In many longer predictions made by TiRex (e.g. bizitops service), we find high-frequency artifacts in the prediction of the quantiles, which we hypothesize to be a result of the windowing done by TiRex which compresses the time series into chunks of size 32 before applying the model and later up-projects them back to the original resolution.
 Since \methodname{} requires no windowing, we did not notice similar artifacts.

 \textbf{Robustness to NaNs.} We now compare the robustness of \methodname{} and TiRex towards missing values (NaN) in the data.
 Figure \ref{fig:nans} shows that both models exhibit a degradation in performance as the percentage of NaNs increases, however, TempoPFN is significantly more robust.
 While the normalized CRPS score (relative to \methodname{}'s CRPS at 0\% NaNs) for both models rises with more NaNs, TiRex's performance deteriorates more rapidly, with its median CRPS increasing by over 11\% when 90\% of the data is missing.
 In contrast, TempoPFN's median error increases by only about 4\% under the same conditions, showcasing its superior stability and resilience when faced with incomplete time series data.